Nature’s superfood on your doorstep

 Wild Garlic & Beetroot Spring Salad with Hemp Dressing

-GOOD KING HENRY (Blitum bonus-henricus) is an amazing wild food that has fallen of the radar for most discerning health enthusiasts.
+GOOD KING HENRY (Blitum bonus-henricus) is an amazing wild food that has fallen of the radar for most health enthusiasts.
 It used to be grown as a vegetable in cottage gardens, although you are much more likely to find it growing in the wild as a ‘weed’ these days.
 You can cut the shoots off and use them like asparagus.
 The leaves make a great addition to a salad or substitute for spinach.
 The one thing I absolutely love about Good King Henry, is that you can harvest the seeds just like you can with quinoa, providing a highly nutritious source of protein goodness.
 Simply soak them over night, then rinse and remove the saponins to use like you would quinoa.

 HAWTHORN leaves are edible when they first start growing in the spring, becoming more woody and less palatable as they mature.
-I love munching fresh hawthorn leaves on my walks in the country lanes here in England.
+I love munching fresh hawthorn leaves on my walks in the country lanes in Britain.
 A word of caution about hawthorn berries though… be careful!
 The berries are commonly used to make jelly due to their high pectin content.
 HOWEVER, DO NOT EAT THE SEEDS!
 The seeds contain cyanide (as do quite a few fruits, that we don’t generally consume the seeds for, like apples, peaches and apricots).
 I avoid the berries for this reason, unless I am certain that I can remove the seeds effectively with a fine sieve.

 ELDERBERRIES (from the Sambucus nigra tree) vary in taste from place to place and make a frequent appearance in jellies and wine.
 They adorn Elder trees after flowering.
 It is important to note that whilst the berry pulp and skin is edible, the seeds in the berries are poisonous.
 So care must be taken to thoroughly sieve them out before using.
 They are high in vitamin C and are an invaluable resource for any discerning forager.